 Timmy Green in Victoria ($$) — Beautiful unique atmosphere.
 Make sure to order the buttermilk blueberry pancakes for a delicious brunch.
 (PC: londontown.com)

 Dandelyan bar ($$$) — Named “World’s Best Cocktail Bar” at the 2017 spirit awards in NOLA.
-This neighborhood vibe bar is incredibly glamorous and with imaginative cocktail creations it’s definitely a must visit.
-Make sure to order the Guardians of the Genome cocktail!
+This neighborhood vibe bar is incredibly glamorous and with imaginative cocktail creations.
+Order the Guardians of the Genome cocktail and thank me later!

 Churchill Arms ($$) — You can’t go to London and not visit the Churchill Arms pub – it’s iconic.
-With an annual flower bill of 25,000 pounds a year, be prepared to be blown away by the exterior.
+With an annual flower bill of 25,000 pounds a year, be prepared to be blown away by the exterior!

 London is a busy city so it can be hard to get around.
 Here are some tips to ease your mind so you can focus on sightseeing!

 ($) — The easiest/most cost-effective way to get around the city also referred to as The Underground.
 The map is easy to follow and the locals are very kind if you need to ask directions.
 If you’re going to be in London for a couple of days, your best bet is to buy a visitor oyster card to get the most bang for your buck.

 ($$$) — London’s “black cabs” are very quintessential to London.
 But can be very expensive.
 Plan to spend a pretty penny – er, pound – if you opt for the Taxi life (most accept credit cards).

-Hop on hop off bus ($$) — I know it’s touristy AF but instead of schlepping all around the city on the tube or taxis this is the best way to get the most of your time.
-It goes all around the city and stops at the main attractions.
+($$) — Super touristy but instead of schlepping all around the city on the tube or taxis this is the best way to get the most of your time.
+It goes all around the city and stops at all the main attractions.

 Another place to visit during your time in London is Notting Hill.
 All about RosaLilla has written a self-guided walking tour of Notting Hill to help you explore.
 You can check it all out here!